dhall-lang/dhall-lang/standard/binary.md

 ## Versioning judgments

-Encoding a Dhall expression with a protocol version string is a function of the following form:
+You can encode a Dhall expression tagged with a protocol version string using the following judgment:

     encodeWithVersion-*(dhall) = cbor